Chester Conklin: Career

 In 1920, when Sennett refused to discuss a contract renewal with Conklin and insisted on referring him to an underling, Conklin quit and went to Fox Film Corporation, which had earlier approached him about doing a series of comedy shorts.
 He also worked at the Famous Players–Lasky Corporation studio.
 In between, he had a significant role as ZaSu Pitts' father in director Erich von Stroheim's acclaimed 1924 MGM production, Greed, although the part was cut from the film and the footage is now lost, and in 1928 in the Christie Film Company version of Tillie's Punctured Romance with W.C.
 Fields, which had nothing to do with the 1914 Chaplin version (in which Conklin had also appeared) aside from the title.
 Paramount Pictures teamed up Conklin and Fields for a series of comic films between 1927 and 1931.

 Conklin made the transition to talkies and, although he would continue to act for another thirty years, age and the shift in moviegoing tastes to more sophisticated comedy saw his roles limited to secondary or smaller parts in shorts, including the Three Stooges shorts Flat Foot Stooges (as a fire chief), Dutiful But Dumb (as a bartender), Three Little Twirps (as a Circus butcher), Phony Express (as a bartender), and Micro-Phonies (as a drunken pianist who answers a song request with "Know it?
 I wrote it!").
 Conklin also appeared in films that appealed to nostalgia for the silent era, such as Hollywood Cavalcade (1939) and The Perils of Pauline (1947).
 In Soundies musicals, he appeared with other silent-comedy alumni as The Keystone Kops, as well as on the televised This Is Your Life tribute to Mack Sennett.
 Conklin was part of Preston Sturges' unofficial "stock company" of character actors in the 1940s, appearing in cameo parts in six films written by Sturges.

 In 1957, he was a guest challenger on the TV panel show To Tell The Truth, dressed in his Keystone Kops uniform.

 Decline

 Conklin's career hit bottom in the 1950s, and he took work as a department-store Santa Claus to make ends meet.
 In the 1960s, Conklin was living at the Motion Picture Country Home and Hospital when he fell in love with another patient there, June Gunther.
-The two got married in Las Vegas in 1965, the fourth marriage for both, they set up housekeeping in Van Nuys, California; the groom was seventy-nine and the bride sixty-five.
+The two got married in Las Vegas in 1965; his fourth marriage and her third, They set up housekeeping in Van Nuys, California; the groom was seventy-nine and the bride sixty-five.
 Conklin's final film appearance was in the Western comedy A Big Hand for the Little Lady, released in 1966.